 Third-Parties that have multiple relationships with OCC are subject to the processes described below for each type of relationship.
-OCC recognizes that multiple relationships with a single entity may result in additional risks (as identified in Section II) and incorporates this into its on-boarding and ongoing monitoring through their respective procedures (as identified in each Third Party type below) and working groups by reviewing affiliated relationships and their exposures at the Credit and Liquidity Risk Working Group.
+OCC recognizes that multiple relationships with a single entity may result in additional risks (as identified in Section II) and incorporates this into its on-boarding and ongoing monitoring by reviewing affiliated relationships and their exposures at the Credit and Liquidity Risk Working Group.